-We have fulfilled our responsibilities, under the relevant statutory authorities, for the preparation of the financial statements in accordance with the Accounts and Audit Regulations 2015 and CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19.
+- We have fulfilled our responsibilities, under the relevant statutory authorities, for the preparation of the financial statements in accordance with the Accounts and Audit Regulations 2015 and CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20. - 2.
+We acknowledge, as members of management of the Authority, our responsibility for the fair presentation of the financial statements.
+We believe the financial statements referred to above give a true and fair view of the financial position,

-- 2. We acknowledge, as members of management of the Authority, our responsibility for the fair presentation of the financial statements.
-We believe the financial statements referred to above give a true and fair view of the financial position, financial performance (or results of operations) and cash flows of the Authority in accordance with the CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19, and are free of material misstatements, including omissions.
+- financial performance (or results of operations) and cash flows of the Authority in accordance with [the CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20.
 We have approved the financial statements. - 3.
 The significant accounting policies adopted in the preparation of the financial statements are appropriately described in the financial statements. - 4.
-As members of management of the Authority, we believe that the Authority has a system of internal controls adequate to enable the preparation of accurate financial statements in accordance with the CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19, that are free from material misstatement, whether due to fraud or error. - 5.
-There are no unadjusted audit differences identified during the current audit and pertaining to the latest period presented.
-To be confirmed on completion of work.
+As members of management of the Authority, we believe that the Authority has a system of internal controls adequate to enable the preparation of accurate financial statements in accordance with the CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20, that are free from material misstatement, whether due to fraud or error. - 5.
+We believe that the effects of any unadjusted audit differences, summarised in the accompanying schedule, accumulated by you during the current audit and pertaining to the latest period presented are immaterial, both individually and in the aggregate, to the financial statements taken as a whole.
+We have not corrected these differences identified by and brought to the attention from the auditor because the amendment to the accounts would involve a disproportionate amount of work for the utility to be gained by the users of those accounts.